google/deepvariant/CONTRIBUTING.md

 # How to Contribute

-Sorry, we don't take contributions to the main DeepVariant codebase at the moment.
-We expect to open the project for contributions in 1H 2018 after we configure continuous integration testing on github, formalize the external code review process, among other technical tasks to ensure that the DeepVariant codebase maintains its current high quality coding and testing standards.
+We cannot merge external pull requests into the DeepVariant repository at this time.
+The source of truth for DeepVariant lives in an internal Google codebase, and changes must first be made internally.

-In the meantime, please feel free to fork the DeepVariant codebase and prepare in your fork any patches you'd eventually like to contribute and let us know about them so we can prioritize putting the necessary infrastructure in place to accept external contributions.
+However, we still welcome community contributions!
+Please feel free to fork the DeepVariant repository and open a pull request or issue with suggested edits.
+To incorporate your contributions, we will make the changes internally and then push them to GitHub in the subsequent release.
+We will attribute the changes to you in the commit description and release notes.